 Do Window Cleaners Still Work in Bad Weather?by PPC Pete

-Unless the weather is really bad or it is unsafe to carry out a clean then you can still expect to see your window cleaner.
+Unless the weather is exceptionally poor, or if conditions are simply too unsafe to carry out a clean, then you can absolutely still expect to see your window cleaner.

-The three main weather conditions that will stop our team attending your property are excessive rain, high winds and snow and ice, other that any of these conditions you should expect to see your window cleaner.
-Through the winter and in times of excessive weather conditions our operators can fall a few days behind but we always do our best to catch back up in spells of good weather and can even be found working on Sundays if need be.
+The main weather conditions that will stop our team attending your property are excessive rain, high winds, snow and ice – in any other conditions you should absolutely expect to see your window cleaner report for duty.
+Through in the winter and in times of excessive weather conditions our operators may fall a few days behind but we always do our best to catch back up in spells of good weather and can even be found working on Sundays if need be.